Carrington Falls is a beautiful plunge waterfall on Kangaroo River in Budderoo National Park, approximately 150 km south of Sydney.

 It’s only a short walk from the car park and is on a mostly flat but unpaved walking track.

-Once you’ve finished exploring the Nellies Glen waterfall and pool, it’s highly recommended to do at least one of the two walking tracks that start from the picnic area:
+Once you’ve finished exploring the Nellies Glen waterfall and pool, we recommend doing at least one of the two walking tracks that start from the picnic area:

 The 1 km return bushwalk to the spectacular Warris Chair Lookout is relatively easy and is suitable for children.